2017 Pacific typhoon season: Typhoon Tembin (Vinta)

 During December 16, the JMA reported that a tropical depression had developed about 950 km to the southeast of Guam, before they reclassified it as an area of low pressure during the following day.
 Over the next few days, the system moved gradually north-westwards in favourable conditions, before it was reclassified as a tropical depression by the JMA during December 20, while it was located to the northeast of Palau.
 During that day, the JTWC and PAGASA also classified the system as a tropical depression with the latter naming it as Vinta, before the JMA named the system Tembin as it had developed into a tropical storm.

+After the storm, on December 25, two towns in Zamboanga del Norte were under a state of calamity because of the flooding caused by the storm, which also made several roads and bridges impassible as they were covered in mud.

 Rough waves caused by Tembin sank a ferry on December 22, killing five people.
-An additional 261 people were also killed due to flooding in Mindanao.
+An additional 261 people were also killed due to flooding in Mindanao, of which 135 were reported in the province of Lanao del Norte.
 Estimated damages are around ₱2.1 billion (US$42 million).